CaveStoryModdingCommunity/modding-wiki/wiki/freeware.md

 As its source code is not available, Freeware is primarily modified with one of two options: the 86x Assembly programming language, commonly referred to in the community as ['ASM'/'ASM hacks'](assembly), or the dll tool [Modloader](modloader).

+For basic asset replacement, see the guide on how to replace [ORGs, SFX, and Credits images](freeware-asset-replacement).

 Many hacks already exist for Freeware.
 Chances are, if you want some feature, it's already been made into a convenient patch.
 Many of these patches can be applied with [Booster's lab](boosters-lab) or other [editors](cavestory-editors).
 For more specifics, please see the [Advanced Freeware Hacking](advanced-freeware-hacking) page.